Troubleshooting Pixi Solve Failures

 When You’re Stuck

-As the E3SM-Unified maintainer, you’re likely the most experienced person on the team when it comes to Conda packaging and dependency resolution.
+As the E3SM-Unified maintainer, you’re likely the most experienced person on the team when it comes to conda-forge packaging and solver behavior.

 If the conflict is particularly subtle or deep within upstream packages: